sandysound/orvibo-b25-server/README.md

 After a bit of searching, reading research by other people and some time with Wireshark I manged to setup a relay server that would decrypt the packets going back and forth between the sockets and the server and worked out the protocol.

+After that I created this project which is basically a server that the Orvibo sockets connect to instead of the actual one.
+Once the sockets have connected you can toggle them on and off

 ## Getting Started

 To run this server you will need to have Node.js installed.
 I run v6.11.0 but it may work with earlier versions.